 Sustainability features are embedded in our newest building, Edward J. Ray Hall.
 Its design includes solar and geo-exchange power readiness, active and passive energy reduction systems, and gray water storage for potable reuse.

 Our academic programs reflect Central Oregon’s vibrant economy and abundant natural resources.
-Input from area businesses and industries has helped develop and enhance programs in computer science, energy systems engineering, hospitality management, outdoor products, kinesiology and others.
-Future fields of study are determined based on student and national employer demand, and match with OSU-Cascades' mission.
+Input from area businesses and industries has helped develop and enhance programs in computer science, energy systems engineering, hospitality management, outdoor products, and kinesiology.
 At full build out, OSU-Cascades will offer as many as 50 undergraduate and graduate degree programs.

 93%